 Figure 2-2.
 Data Availability for the Software Development Review a.
 Identification of Software Verification Review.
 The software verification process is typically a combination of inspections, demonstrations, reviews, analyses, tests, and coverage analysis.
 As with the other reviews, the software configuration management and quality assurance processes are also active during these verification activities.
 The verification activities confirm that the software product specified is the software product built.
 Therefore, the software verification review should ensure that the software verification processes will provide this confirmation and will result in objective evidence that the product has been sufficiently tested and is the intended product.
-The purpose of the software verification plans and procedures; ensure the completion of all associated software configuration management and quality assurance tasks; ensure that the software requirements, design, code, and integration have been verified; and ensure that the software verification process will achieve the requirements-based test coverage and structural coverage criteria of RTCA/DO-178B, Annex A, Table A-7.
+The purpose of the software verification review is to: assess the effectiveness and implementation of the applicant's verification plans and procedures; ensure the completion of all associated software configuration management and quality assurance tasks; ensure that the software requirements, design, code, and integration have been verified; and ensure that the software verification process will achieve the requirements-based test coverage and structural coverage criteria of RTCA/DO-178B, Annex A, Table A-7.
 Before conducting a software verification review, the software verification process should be sufficiently complete and mature.
 The following criteria indicate a mature verification process:

-\ Not required for Level D, per RTCA/DO-178B, Annex A, Table A-1.
+Not required for Level D, per RTCA/DO-178B, Annex A, Table A-1.

 2-6.
-Software Verification Review (SOI #3).
+SOFTWARE VERIFICATION REVIEW (SOI #3).